waleoyediran/CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

 My model is based off a network architecture [published](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) by NVIDIA.
-My model consists a normalization layer (code line 64); a cropping layer that removes parts of the camera image that are not of interest (code line 65);
+My model consists a normalization layer (code line 66); a cropping layer that removes parts of the camera image that are not of interest (code line 67);
-It includes five convolutional layers (three 5x5 kernel and 2 3x3 kernel) (code lines 67 - 80) and three fully connected layers (code lines 85 - 88)
+It includes five convolutional layers (three 5x5 kernel and 2 3x3 kernel) (code lines 69 - 82) and three fully connected layers (code lines 87 - 95)

-#### 2. Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce over-fitting in the model

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+After repeated attempts, I added Dropout layers and some non-linear activations to the Fully-connected layers (except the last) to make my car stay on track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 95).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 98).

 #### 4. Appropriate training data